-Windsor police chief says backlash from viral video of pepper spray incident caused him to fire officer
+Windsor police chief says backlash from viral video of pepper-spray incident caused him to fire officer

 In his first comments about the case since it drew national attention late last week, Riddle insisted that Army 2nd Lt.
 Caron Nazario, 27, had “created” the tense situation by failing to respond immediately on the night of Dec.
 5 when a town police car flashed its lights to pull him over for failing to properly display a rear license plate.

-Nazario’s lawyer rejected the chief’s statements as “victim-blaming.”
+Nazario’s lawyer rejected the chief’s statements as “victim blaming.”

 But Riddle condemned the actions of officer Joe Gutierrez for escalating the situation after Nazario, who is Black and Latino, stopped at a gas station and hesitated to get out of his car as the officers screamed at him with guns drawn.

 “That video is horrible.
-It doesn’t speak well of the way the police officer handled the situation,” Riddle said in a news conference at Windsor Town Center in this rural outpost about 29 miles west of Norfolk.
+It doesn’t speak well of the way the police officer handled the situation,” Riddle said at a news conference at Windsor Town Center in this rural outpost about 30 miles west of Norfolk.

-Nazario, who was wearing his Army fatigues during the traffic stop, has filed a federal lawsuit alleging the police used excessive force and subjected him to racial profiling.
-He’s seeking $1 million in damages.
+Nazario, who was wearing his Army fatigues during the traffic stop, has filed a federal lawsuit alleging police used excessive force and subjected him to racial profiling.
+He is seeking $1 million in damages.

-Riddle also acknowledged for the first time that the federal government is investigating the department, saying FBI agents accompanied investigators from the Virginia State Police when they visited on Monday.
+Riddle also acknowledged for the first time that the federal government is investigating the department, saying FBI agents accompanied investigators from the Virginia State Police when they visited Monday.

 “They asked for certain access to things, that access was granted, questions answered that they had and materials provided to them,” he said.

-Gov. Ralph Northam (D) ordered a state police probe of the incident on Sunday and had called for a federal investigation.
-Virginia Attorney General Mark R. Herring (D) also launched a civil rights investigation into the offices and the practices of the Windsor police department over time.
+Gov. Ralph Northam (D) ordered a state police probe of the incident Sunday and had called for a federal investigation.
+Virginia Attorney General Mark R. Herring (D) also launched a civil rights investigation into the office and the practices of the Windsor Police Department over time.

 “They won’t find anything,” Riddle said Wednesday, calling the Nazario situation a “one-off incident.”

-The young Army officer said in court filings that he had recently purchased the SUV and put cardboard temporary tags inside the windows.
+The Army officer said in court filings that he had recently purchased the SUV and put cardboard temporary tags inside the windows.

 When police flashed their lights at him, according to the suit, he kept driving to find a safe, lighted spot to pull over.
 Then he said he felt confused and afraid as the officers responded with force, refusing to get out of the car and recording some of the encounter with his phone.
-The video his lawyers released also included police body camera footage.
+The video his lawyers released also included police body-camera footage.

 As Nazario asked the officers what was going on, Gutierrez, a veteran policeman, could be heard in the video saying, “You’re fixin’ to ride the lightning, son,” using a slang term that can mean execution.

 When Nazario said he was afraid to get out, Gutierrez responded: “You should be.”
-Eventually the officer pepper-sprayed him, hauled him from the vehicle and, with his partner Daniel Crocker, forced Nazario to the pavement and cuffed him.
+Eventually the officer pepper-sprayed him, hauled him from the vehicle and, with his partner, Daniel Crocker, forced Nazario to the pavement and cuffed him.
 Nazario was eventually released without charges.

 Riddle said Wednesday that the initial part of the incident — not seen on video — satisfied him that the officers started out responding correctly.